Solo 401(k): Self-Employed Retirement Plan

+Updated for 2024.
 If you’re looking for a self-employed 401(k) look no further than the Solo 401(k) plan.
-The Individual (or Solo) 401(k) plan is very similar to a Traditional 401(k) plan, only designed for business owners with no employees.
-Compared to the other types of retirement plans typically used by small business owners, the Solo 401(k) offers a higher contribution limit, tax-deferred growth, a wide array of investment options, and loan provisions.
+The Individual (or Solo) 401(k) plan is very similar to a traditional 401(k) plan, only designed for business owners with no employees.
+Compared to the other types of retirement plans typically used by self-employed individuals, the Solo 401(k) offers a higher contribution limit, tax-deferred growth, a wide array of investment options, plus loan provisions.

 There is a lot to juggle as a business owner, but don’t overlook the importance of having a solid investment management strategy and retirement plan.
 The Individual 401(k) is one of the best self-employed retirement plans for solopreneurs or someone running a business on the side.